-This results, fluid performance without lags.
-For media, it supports MP4, MPEG, MPG, MKV, AVI, FLV, ASF video and MP3, MPEG1, MPEG2, MPEG2.5, AAC, HE-AAC, ASF, WMA sound formats.
+This results, in fluid performance without lags.
+For media, it supports MP4, MPEG, MPG, MKV, AVI, FLV, ASF video and MP3, MPEG1, MPEG2, MPEG2.5, AAC, HE-AAC, ASF, and WMA sound formats.

-I remembered when it was a Sisyphean task to mirror smart screen display on Kodak TVs but now Woww!! it just a matter of touch.
-Having both smartphone and TV on a smart wifi network, it was just one touch on the smartphone Chromecast icon, and the content playing on the phone will be on TV.
+I remembered when it was a Sisyphean task to mirror smart screen displays on Kodak TVs but now Wow!! it’s just a matter of touch.
+Having both smartphone and TV on a smart Wi-Fi network, it was just one touch on the smartphone Chromecast icon, and the content playing on the phone will be on TV.
 It was so simple and worked nicely.

 Bass rich sound: